jg-rp/python-liquid2/docs/migration.md

 `${` can be escaped with `\${` to prevent variable substitution.

 Liquid template strings are effectively a shorthand alternative to `capture` tags or chains of `append` filters.
-These two tags equivalent.
+These two tags are equivalent.

 ```liquid2
 {% capture greeting %}